pdidev/tutorial/README.md

   You will need to make a selection in the dataset that depends on the global coordinate of the local data block (use `pcoord`).

-Match the output from `ex9.h5dump`, that should be independent from the number of processes used.
+You should be able to match the expected output described in `ex9.h5dump`.
 You can easily check if the files are the same by running:
 ```bash
   diff ex9.h5dump <(h5dump ex9*.h5)
 ```
+To see your `h5` file in readable file format, you can check the section [Comparison with the `h5dump` command](#h5comparison).

+\warning
+If you relaunch the executable, remember to delete your old `ex9.h5` file before, otherwise the data will not be changed correctly.

 ![graphical representation of the parallel I/O](PDI_hdf5_parallel.jpg)